UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 Different forms of RDF terms and URIs are used in different places.

-Throughout this specification, terms will be referred to using [Qnames] (TODO:
-Check if this is the correct terminology), eg the *property schema:name* or the *[schema:name] property*.
-The prefix of each Qname is defined in the [DataCrate JSON-LD Context].
+Throughout this specification, terms will be referred to using [CURIE]s eg the *property schema:name* or the *[schema:name] property*.
+The prefix of each CURIE is defined in the [DataCrate JSON-LD Context].

-In the CATALOG.json document, terms are used using their DataCrate JSON-LD names as defined in the [DataCrate context].
+In the CATALOG.json document, terms are used using their DataCrate JSON-LD names as defined in the [DataCrate JSON-LD context].

 In this document RDFa types and properties in CATALOG.html are be expressed as full URIs.
 That is, we use ```typeof='http://schema.org/Dataset'``` rather than